 After reading my first Harry Potter book, I wished I could have been a wizard and gone to Hogwarts.
 My favorite line from all the books is from Dumbledore, "I make mistakes like the next man.
-In fact, being rather cleverer than others, my mistakes tend to be correspondingly huger."
-If I am being completely honest, this is the only way I resemble any wizard from the series because I, like Dumbledore, am really clever and therefore I do some truly outstanding and amazing things.
+Being rather cleverer than others, my mistakes tend to be correspondingly huger."
+If I am being sincere, this is the only way I resemble any wizard from the series because I, like Dumbledore, am clever and do some incredible things.
 I like to dream big and go for it.
-But, when I go big and make a mistake, my mistakes tend to be correspondingly huger.
+But, when I go big and make a mistake, my mistakes tend to be correspondingly more enormous.
 I have epic failures.
 So sad.
 So true.
 Here is an example of my epic failure of attention.

-At one of my places of work, I was asked to take over a major leadership role on a temporary basis.
-I was not sure about taking on such ginormous responsibilities; but, after talking with individuals in the head office and with my husband, and after prayer, I decided to take the leap.
+At one of my places of work, I was asked to take over a significant leadership role temporarily.
+I was not sure about taking on such ginormous responsibilities.
+Still, after talking with individuals in the head office and with my husband, and after prayer, I decided to leap.
 I did not need this job, as I already had a perfectly good one.
-If I did not like this new one or things were not working out, no big deal, I could return to my previous position.
+If I did not like this new one or things were not working out, no big deal; I could return to my previous position.
 I clearly remember thinking, "I will just give this a whirl.
-The worst that could happen is that I will not be able to do the job.
-No problem, I do not need it and I can go back to my other one."
+The worst that could happen is that I cannot do the job.
+No problem, I do not need it, and I can return to my other one."

 As the year progressed, I was miserable in the new job -- even though I would not admit it.
-Stressed out, not sleeping, working from early in the morning till well after 6:00 p.m. most days, and handling it all by eating my way through the year.
+I stressed out, not sleeping, working from early in the morning till well after 6:00 p.m. most days, and handling it all by eating my way through the year.
 Not brilliant.

 When it came time to apply for the permanent position, I wish I could have said I prayed to God and asked God if I should apply for the job, but I did not.
-Deep down I really did not want to apply; however, there were other issues now at play and the only way I saw out was to apply and hopefully keep the job.
+Deep down, I did not want to apply; however, there were other issues now at play, and the only way I saw out was to apply and hopefully keep the job.
 Not clever.

-God did, on numerous occasions, try to get me to re-focus and provided multiple warning signs to get my attention, to get me off the path I was following.
+On numerous occasions, God tried to get me to re-focus and provided multiple warning signs to get my attention to get me off the path I was following.
 My favorite was from an individual who asked me, in front of a group of people, "Do you even want this job?"
 I feebly replied, "Yes."
 He could see I was miserable.
-It was obvious I was not happy and he saw it and was concerned.
+It was apparent I was not happy, and he saw it and was concerned.
 I just continued to plod down the same path.
-Truth be told, I was hell bent on finding a way out of the other issues at play and I was determined to control the situation.
+I was hell-bent on finding a way out of the other issues at play and was determined to control the situation.
 Not brilliant.
 Not clever.

-In a story that could not be made up, but is too long to tell here, I did not get the job.
+In a story that could not be made up but is too long to tell here, I did not get the job.
 And, of course, it was not a simple "no" but a twisted tale of lies, backstabbing, ugliness, and betrayal.
 It was an epic failure.
-I went down in a blaze for all to see and I went down hard and fast.
-All of which could have been avoided if I would have paid attention to God instead of focusing on my circumstances and trying to find, by myself, a way out.
+I went down in a blaze for all to see, and I went down hard and fast.
+All of which could have been avoided if I had paid attention to God instead of focusing on my circumstances and trying to find, by myself, a way out.

-In the bible there are stories of others who moved their attention from God to somewhere else.
+In the bible, there are stories of others who moved their attention from God to somewhere else.
 Let us take a look at Samson and David.
 First, in Judges 13-16, we have Samson.
-Samson was the last of the major judges of Israel and he was dedicated to God from birth as a Nazirite.
-The term "Nazirite" comes from a Hebrew word meaning "to separate."
-If a person was a Nazirite, then he or she was set apart for the honor and glory of God and the individual was to separate him or herself from certain things such as:
+Samson was the last of the major judges of Israel, and he was dedicated to God from birth as a Nazirite.
+"Nazirite" comes from a Hebrew word meaning "to separate."
+If a person was a Nazirite, then they were set apart for the honor and glory of God, and the individual was to separate him or herself from certain things such as:

-- abstaining from anything related to grapes and/or alcohol
+- abstaining from anything related to grapes and alcohol

 - refraining from cutting one's hair